GeomarPerales/Python-for-begin-in-ArcGIS/README.md

 ## 2. Application

-Scripts developed to automate some processes in ArcGIS 10.5 using ArcPy (Project in development).
+Scripts developed to automate some processes in ArcGIS 10.5 using ArcPy.
 Some applications are:

 * Hydrology